 But Spitz doesn’t do this.
 Instead, he administers the first – and unfamiliar – test the same night the guys eat the meat-containing burritos.
 So all three guys go to bed that night with an unfamiliar device attached to their dicks.

 The great irony about penises is that, despite their phallic status as symbols of masculinity and virility, they’re actually quite sensitive and vulnerable.
-There’s a reason groin shots aren’t allowed in boxing and MMA: They fucking hurt, and they can stop even the toughest guy in his tracks.
+There’s a reason groin shots aren’t allowed in boxing and MMA: They freakin' hurt, and they can stop even the toughest guy in his tracks.
 As a result, guys tend to get a little anxious when potentially dangerous objects come into the vicinity of their whizzers.

 So here we have Spitz, strapping a strange device with electrical currents to the athletes’ doo-dads.
 As the owner of a penis, I think it’s very likely these fellow penis owners went to bed that night feeling a wee bit anxious and awkward.
 I think it’s also very likely that when they got up the next morning, they were quite relieved to discover their dicks had not been scorched or electrocuted.